whiteheaddmark/Observatory-Databases/architecture.md

 - **PATCH** performs a partial update of a resource.
 The request body specifies the set of changes to apply to the resource.
 - **DELETE** removes the resource at the specified URI.

-Table 1 suggests an analysis structure for API contract design based on common HTTP methods.
+Table 1 suggests an API contract analysis structure for a hypothetical resource based on common HTTP methods.

 | Resource | Post | Get | Put | Delete |
 | -------- | ---- | --- | --- | ------ |